Sue-Mir/Module4_Project_Time_Series_Modelling/README.md

 The Data is not stationary, attempt to remove trends.

 ### Remove Trends
 Take a look at rolling mean and rolling std now after differencing with Exponentially weighted rolling mean.
+Weights are assigned to all the previous values with an exponential decay factor.

 ![header](time-series/mod4_ts11.png)